Dry Drowning, by Walt Bammann

 If you have this happen to you, don't panic.
 Do your best to self-rescue, to get to shore.
 At the same time, call attention to your situation to the other boaters in your party.
 The universally used signal for choking (publicized by the developers of the Heimlich Maneuver) is to grasp the throat with both hands.
 Exaggerate this gesture and use other distress signals to call for help.

 If you are the rescuer in a swimming situation, look for signs that the swimmer is in distress, not reacting normally, failing to self-rescue, etc. Move quickly to reach the person and give assistance.
 As pointed out above, a quick rescue breath, which can be administered while the victim is still in the water, will likely open the airway of someone suffering a laryngospasm.

 Several e-News readers have given personal and professional feedback on dry drowning.
-For further information on this phenomenon, check out Dry Drowning Feedback.
+For further information on this phenomenon, check out the related articles links.

 Editor’s Note: Two recent tragic deaths have brought up increased interest in dry drowning.
 Below are some links that deal with this issue.
 As with all of the information we’ve posted, our interest is informing our readers about a safety concern.
 We’re not medical professionals, but this info seems on point and worth bringing to your attention.